-Manual DeClick can perform mono or stereo repairs.
-Either channel of a stereo pair can be operated on or, the repair can be performed on both.
+Manual DeClick performs stereo repairs.
+Either channel of a stereo pair can be operated on, the repair will be performed on both.

-2.1.2.1 Removing Clicks
+1.1.2.1 Removing Clicks

 - 1. Using the Waveform display and playback, identify the location of an impairment. - 2.
 Zoom in until you can clearly see the impairment. - 3.
 Click-drag in the Panel to create a time region selection that fully contains the damaged samples. - 4.
-From the NoNOISE^{II} menu, select one of the four Manual DeClick types.
+From the NoNOISEII menu, select one of the Manual DeClick types.